JohnErnsthausen/roc/README.md

 > rake clobber

-Examples reside in the directory roc/examples.
+Examples reside in the directory roc/examples_cpp.
 Change to this directory and type

-> rake compile[e_calculus]
+> rake compile[e_calculus.cpp]

 and a Makefile will be constructed and executed.
 To execute the software built for this example type